networknt/light-4j/docs/content/architecture/jee-is-dead.md

 containerizable by design.
 Furthermore, if you're implementing containers, it's difficult and typically unwise to put any new executable code other than microservices in them.

+Docker and other container technologies are viewed by some as a integral to microservice architecture and some confuse and conflate containers with microservices.
+Containers are minimalist OS pieces to run your microservice on.
+Docker provides ease of development and enables easier integration testing.

+Containers are just an enabler to microservices and you can do microservice development without containers.
+And you can use Docker to deploy monolithic application.
+Microservices and containers like Docker go well together.
+However, Microservices are a lot more than containers!

 ## Conclusion